jpellman/jpellman.github.io/_posts/2018-05-02-exploring-metadata-methods.md

 ### Metadata Encoded in Filenames

 Many librarians specializing in data management will advise researchers to use descriptive filenames for their research ([see here](https://library.stanford.edu/research/data-management-services/data-best-practices/best-practices-file-naming)).
-In neuroimaging, the BIDS standard enforces the inclusion of metadata in the filename and directory structure by means of a number of key/value pairs separated by underscores, ending with the type of scan used.
-For instance, a filename of *sub-control01_T1w.nii.gz* would indicate that the data within the file belongs to a participant (subject) designated *control01* and that the kind of scan used is a T1w scan (these are used to provide high fidelity images of basic gross anatomical stucture, without making claims about brain function).
-A path of *sub-01/ses-test/func/sub-01_ses-test_task-overtverbgeneration_run-1_bold.nii.gz* would indicate that the data in the file correspond to the participant *01*, obtained within session *test* of a multi-session scan, during the first run of a task named *overtverbgeneration*.

 #### Pros
  * It's relatively simple to encode experiment data in filenames, since it involves regular filesystem operations like moves and renames that pretty much anyone using a computer should be fluent in.
 This makes this metadata encoding methodology incredibly easy to adopt, since the barrier to entry is low.
  * Useful for scientists in their day-to-day work as a way to describe what they're working with.